 How can basic facts diverge so much?
 It all has to do with what is included in the accounting.

 A good analogy would be looking at the profit and loss of a business.
 One can’t just count the money consumers spend on the product as the profit.
-A company must pay rent, power, employees, insurance, taxes, transportation, and other costs that must be deducted from the overall business expenses to determine the “profit.”
+A company must pay rent, power, employees, insurance, taxes, transportation, and other costs that must be deducted from the overall business income to determine the “profit.”

 The U.N. report is a clear example of a narrow definition of livestock climate contributions.